Australia Looks to Smart Inverters to Cram More PV Into World’s Top Solar Market

 This generation is now equivalent to around 20 percent of the total capacity on Australia’s National Electricity Market, it said.

-“We are now reaching the limit of our capacity to host rooftop solar in some areas without major network upgrades, with the most immediate consequence being increasingly widespread over-voltage issues in residential areas at times of high solar output and low demand,” Roberts said.
+“We are now reaching the limit of our capacity to host rooftop solar in some areas without major network upgrades, with the most immediate consequence being increasingly widespread overvoltage issues in residential areas at times of high solar output and low demand,” Roberts said.

 “Flexible exports will enable solar customers in South Australia and Victoria to continue to feed more energy into the grid.
 This means more customers will benefit from rooftop solar, with higher exports, less energy wasted, greater reliability and a more stable electricity supply.”